unrealwork/atsd-use-cases/how-to/database/calculated-values/README.md

 ### Max Index

-Indexes the Consumer Price Index by its maximum and most recent value.
+Indexes the Consumer Price Index by maximum and most recent value.

 **Figure 11.1**: CPI with Most Recent Data as Index (1947-2017) **FRED**